-The FCO does not recruit election monitors directly, but contracts one of three non-governmental organisations who select the monitors.
+The FCO does not recruit UK election monitors directly, but contracts one of 3 non-governmental organisations (NGOs) who select the UK monitors.

-For further details on the Organization for Security and Co-operation in Europe, its field operations, future missions and working as a UK election observer or UK secondee, please visit the Elections page on the OSCE website.
+For further details on the Organization for Security and Co-operation in Europe (OSCE), its field operations, future election missions and working as a UK election observer, please visit How to become an election observer and the Elections page on the OSCE website.